Wedding in Hawaii

 Getting Married in Hawaii

-Countless couples with visions of “happily ever after” come to the Hawaiian Islands to start their new lives together in paradise.
-Saying “I Do” just may be the most important two words you’ll utter in a lifetime.
+Countless couples with visions of "happily ever after" come to the Hawaiian Islands to start their new lives together in paradise.
+Saying "I Do" just may be the most important two words you'll utter in your lifetime.
 And what better backdrop to celebrate this union than in Hawaii?
 The mild and sunny year-round Hawaiian climate, the spiritual power of the ocean and the awe-inspiring lush scenes of Hawaii help to create a memorable and profound wedding experience.
 Many couples married in Hawaii return annually, or during big anniversaries, to renew their vows and celebrate their life together.

 The wedding options in Hawaii are diverse and plentiful.
 From the simple to the sublime, any type of creative celebration can take place here.
 Choose either formal attire or casual island-style attire, or go completely casual in your bathing suits and slippers (flip flops)!
 Arrange a fresh flower lei exchange and symbolically adorn the parents of the bride and groom during the ceremony.
 Original music, tropical flowers, beachside ceremonies… whatever your vision may be, the Islands can accommodate.
 Hawaii is a relatively easy location for getting married.
 There's very little red tape and no waiting period.